-As a player and coach Fred Allen (‘the Needle’) gained a reputation for developing an attractive brand of running rugby.
-Born in Oamaru and having played for Canterbury before the Second World War, Allen came to national attention as a leading figure in the NZEF ‘Kiwis’ Army team that toured Britain at the end of the war.
-Described by the famous rugby commentator Winston McCarthy as ‘absolutely immaculate in his football … a beautiful footballer’, he debuted for the All Blacks after settling in Auckland in 1946.
+As a player and coach, Fred Allen gained a reputation for developing an attractive brand of running rugby.
+Born in Ōamaru, he played for Canterbury in 1939 but came to national attention as a leading figure in the NZEF ‘Kiwis’ Army team that toured Britain at the end of the war.
+Described by the famous rugby commentator Winston McCarthy as ‘absolutely immaculate in his football’, he debuted for the All Blacks after settling in Auckland in 1946.
 Allen captained the All Blacks in all of his 21 games in the black jersey.
-Following the disappointing 4–0 series loss in South Africa in 1949, Allen hung up his boots and turned to coaching.
+Following the 4–0 series loss in South Africa in 1949, Allen hung up his boots and turned to coaching.
 It was in this role that he truly stamped his mark on Auckland and New Zealand rugby.
-In the early 1960s Auckland became the dominant force of New Zealand rugby due largely to his coaching.
+In the early 1960s Auckland became a dominant force thanks largely to his coaching.
 Higher honours followed and he became an All Black selector and then All Black coach in 1966.
-In 14 tests under his tutelage the All Blacks were not only unbeaten, but played attractive running rugby.
-In June 2010 Allen became ‘Sir Fred’ when he was made a Knight Companion of the New Zealand Order of Merit in the Queen’s Birthday Honours List.
+The All Blacks played attractive running rugby in winning all 14 tests in which he coached them.
+In June 2010 ‘the Needle’ became ‘Sir Fred’ when he was made a Knight Companion of the New Zealand Order of Merit.

 Add your story to the Community contributions section below.
 We're also keen to get more regional rugby images – please email us at firstname.lastname@example.org if you can help.